 Then she lifted her wrist, and there it was, tattooed right there, that crescent moon.
 This crescent moon led me to Elissa, Chelsea’s bestie and has the same vision tattooed on her wrist.
 And now, I am an unofficial member of their moon club.
 Haha. that is me. . .
 “I want to be part of your moon club, too,” is basically how that went.

 Actual footage of my Soul Gangsta Moon Club Initiation

 What I find even more magical is her vibe.
-It is so penetrating and positive, it helped lift me out of a serious, depleting energy block that I knew existed, but didn’t know how to even begin to approach it.
+It is so penetrating and positive.
+It lifted me out of a serious, depleting energy block that I knew existed, but didn’t know how to even begin to approach.
 I have to be honest, I judge myself so hard.
-So hard in fact that I closet many of my spiritual gifts and moments of happiness because I am always worrying about what others were going to think.
+So hard" in fact, that I closet many of my spiritual gifts and moments of happiness because I am always worrying about what others are going to think.
 (This is not easy to admit -- it is crippling) Doctors tell me it's anxiety, I call it learning how to deal with my shit.

 Her short presence in my life and her energy made me aware that I am putting judgment on others subconsciously, which was reflecting right back at me and making me shut the door on that closet -- Elissa pried it open and I started stepping out, one sway of the hip at a time.

 "I love the community and people I connect with through this work.
 It really has been life-changing for me and I hope for the lives of others as well."

 I found my love for dancing again.
 I also found my emotional attachment to the things that I appreciate and love to do.
 That’s the magic, the bleed-in into other areas of your life -- it’s kinetic.

 I always experience this knot in my throat when I feel like people are looking at me; when I am enjoying myself.
 It’s the weirdest thing and that anxiety, I realized, is an actual energy block and the only way to rid myself of it is to just fucking do that thing anyway.
 Well, I did.
 My thing is dancing.